 Teacher in Charge: Ms F. Dwyer.Recommended Prior Learning

 Open entry.
-Students who have not taken Level 2 Photography will need to put in extra time in Term 1 to catch up on essential skills covered in the Year 12 course.
-Where a Level 2 Visual Arts External Standard has been attempted and not achieved, entry is at the discretion of the HOD.
+However, where the Level 1 Visual Art External Standard has been attempted and not achieved, entry into Level 2 Painting is at the discretion of the HOD.

-Animator/Digital Artist, Architect, Architectural Technician, Art Director (Film, Television or Stage), Historian, Artist, Artistic Director, Tattoo Artist, Film/Television Camera Operator, Graphic Designer, Event Manager, Make-up Artist, Curator, Director (Film, Television, Radio or Stage), Visual Merchandiser, Media Producer, Game Developer, Primary School Teacher, Photographer, Tertiary Lecturer, Private Teacher/Tutor, Secondary School TeacherContributions and Equipment/Stationery
+Animator/Digital Artist, Art Director (Film, Television or Stage), Historian, Artist, Artistic Director, Tattoo Artist, Film/Television Camera Operator, Graphic Designer, Interior Designer, Painter and Decorator, Editor, Make-up Artist, Curator, Director (Film, Television, Radio or Stage), Visual Merchandiser, Media Producer, Lighting Technician, Game Developer, Hairdresser/Barber, PhotographerContributions and Equipment/Stationery